imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 You can directly upload files to the ImageKit.io media library from client-side environments such as JavaScript web applications and Android or iOS apps.
 The API is the same as [server-side upload API](./server-side-file-upload.md), with a minor change in how the authentication works.

-Instead of using [private API key](../api-introduction/api-keys.md#private-key), your client-side application must pass authentication parameters.
+Instead of using [private API key](../api-introduction/api-keys.md#private-key) for authentication, your client-side application must pass authentication parameters.
 The upload API expects a `signature,` one-time `token`, and `expire` parameters.

 Learn how to [implement client-side file upload](#how-to-implement-client-side-file-upload).